VOLMAP/viewer/tutorial.md

 The user has the following rendering options:

-- **Texture Color** – Change the mesh texture color using a color picker
+- **Texture Color** – Change the mesh texture color using a color picker.

-- **Wireframe** – View and customize the color of the mesh wireframe
+- **Wireframe** – View and customize the color of the mesh wireframe.

-- **Shell** – Show or hide the mesh shell.
+- **Shell** – Toggle the visibility of the mesh shell.
 The shell is a semi-transparent outline of the mesh surface, it provides a clear visual reference of the model’s outer shape as it remains visible during slicing operations.

-- **Bounding Box** – Show or hide the model’s bounding box, the smallest rectangular frame that completely encloses the entire mesh.
+- **Bounding Box** – Toggle the model’s bounding box, the smallest rectangular frame that completely encloses the entire mesh.

-- **Slicer** – TODO
+- **Slicer** – Toggle the display of three slicing planes, each perpendicular to one of the main axes, which can be moved by the user through dedicated sliders.
+Each plane can also be hidden or have its slicing direction inverted.
+An additional **orange slider** allows you to slice the mesh based on the distortion value (this feature works only if the corresponding map is loaded).
+The button labelled **Deg.** enables the visualization of degenerate elements only.

 ### Control